begmaroman/tasq/README.md

 ## Cases for using:
 You can use **TasQ** if your application requires some background operations.
 If a task requires some logic which not needs for client You can move this logic to background.

-For example, there are HTTP server which requires doing some logic (send mail, exec DB queries etc.) after handling of HTTP request.
-In this case you may use **TasQ**.
+For example, there is HTTP server which requires doing some logic (send mail, exec DB queries etc.) after handling of HTTP request.
+In this case, you may use **TasQ**.

 ## How it works
 0. Task (go type) must implement *tasq.Task* interface which has one method *Do*.
 Signature of *Do* func: `func Do() error`